iobroker-community-adapters/ioBroker.openhab/README.md

 It exports devices and groups from openhab and then monitors updates of variables.

+## Todo
+- New devices detect synonymous without adapter restart?
+- At the moment only items view / switchable, can also the "things" be read
+- Items deleted from OpenHab do not disappear in iObroker
+- If no connection with openhab, spam in the log and nothing saying error: error   {"type":"error"}

 ## Changelog
 ### 0.1.0 (2017.05.09)
 * (bluefox) initial release